Review and send the engagement letter

 The draft version of your Engagement Letter is automatically generated based on your responses in the Engagement Setup, as well as your firm's Cloud profile.

-To obtain the client signature, you can send your draft directly to clients using query documents in OnPoint Audit.
-Use the Query documents for client collaborations to do the following:
+To obtain the client signature, you can send your draft directly to clients using query documents in OnPoint PCR.
+Query documents are intended for client collaboration, such as:

-Send deliverables - send documents to the client to sign and return.
+Sending deliverables to the client to sign and return

 To send the engagement letter to your clients: